rishabh-a7da6/Google-Analytics-4-to-snowflake/README.md

 Before running the code, ensure that you have the following prerequisites set up:

 1. **Google Analytics API Credentials**: Obtain the credentials file (`service-account-key.json`) for accessing the Google Analytics Data API.
 You can follow the [Google Analytics Data API documentation](https://developers.google.com/analytics/devguides/reporting/data/v1/quickstart-client-libraries) to set up the credentials.
+Opening Link directly may show "Service Unavailable".
+Hard Refresh(Ctrl + Refresh Button) the page or open link in Incognito Mode.

 2. **Snowflake Credentials**: Prepare a JSON file (`snowflake.json`) containing the Snowflake credentials required to establish a connection.
 JSON file should present in same directory as main python file.
 The JSON file should include the following fields:
    - `user`: The Snowflake username